 If you can, get to a safe (or safer) place.
-Consider calling someone that cares about you to talk to you or come be with you.
+Consider calling someone who cares about you to talk to or come be with you.
 Remember, PARC always has an advocate available to you via our 24/7 hotline: 781-736-3370.

 If you feel unsafe and are comfortable doing so, consider contacting Brandeis Police or Brandeis Emergency Medical Corps (BEMCo) at (781) 736-3333 for an on-campus emergency, or the Waltham Police at 911 for an off-campus emergency.

 Safety planning is a way to think ahead of time about strategies to stay safe — which can reduce risk — and get through difficult situations you might encounter.
 When addressing physical safety, you may think about times or places you might run into your perpetrator and strategies to avoid them, have a friend walk with you so that you don’t have to be alone or plan to change your living arrangements.

 A safety plan is meant to be tailored to your own experience and will look different for everyone depending on what their immediate and future safety concerns are.
 Think about what works for you and what makes you feel empowered in reclaiming your sense of safety and security.
 Your plan may shift over time, but overall, the goal of a safety plan is to make you feel as safe as possible, whatever your current circumstances may be.
 This can be an overwhelming process, so remember to take care of yourself and that it is okay not to have an answer for everything!

 If you would like help with safety planning, PARC can help guide you through the process.
 Our hotline and anonymous chat function can also be used to talk to an advocate about safety planning!